 Although dental implants have a very impressive success rate – more than 95 percent, according to the American Association of Oral and Maxillofacial Surgeons – that doesn’t change the fact that a small percentage of them can fail.
-Perhaps the most common problem Washington DC dental patients encounter is discovering that an implant has become loose.
+Perhaps the most common problem dental patients encounter is discovering that an implant has become loose.

 So what can cause a loose dental implant?
 Here, we’ll outline the most common causes of this problem.